 By convention, peripheral IV catheters are sized in gauge, and central venous catheters (CVCs) are sized in French.
 This table compares French sizing to gauges for catheters with flow rates.
 Comparing French Sizing to Gauges with flow rates Poiseuille’s Law for IV Flow Rates Catheter sizes are critical if you are trying to rapidly transfuse… Continue reading Comparing French Sizing to Gauge for IVs and Central Venous Catheters

-The central line insertion location has an outsized impact on a number of quality metrics related to central line safety.
-Sadly, the 20 y/o intern there to place the line, often late in the afternoon, rarely can connect their choice of location to the care and maintenance of that line by the nursing staff and… Continue reading Ultrasound-Guided Subclavian Central Line Placements
+The choice of central line insertion location has an outsized impact on a number of quality metrics related to central line safety.
+Outside of the surgical specialties, the use of the subclavian site for central line placement is rare.
+You can improve this at your institution with the use of an ultrasound-guided central line placement… Continue reading Ultrasound-Guided Subclavian Central Line Placements

 Rapid Central Vein Assessment (RaCeVA) is a systematic, standardized approach for ultrasound assessment before central venous catheterization.
 Ultrasound use for central line placement not only provides superior procedural advantages but can also be used to perform a thorough assessment of the vascular structures to evaluate vessel health, viability, size, and patency, including the location of… Continue reading What is Rapid Central Vein Assessment (RaCeVA)?